-Estrella Substation and Paso Robles Area Reinforcement Project Draft Alternatives Screening Report As shown in Table 3-4, 65 MW of storage is needed to mitigate the P1 contingencies identified for the Proposed Project.
+As shown in Table 3-4, 65 MW of storage is needed to mitigate the P1 contingencies identified for the Proposed Project.
 All of this would need to be connected to the Paso Robles Substation.
 Assuming a short-term outage or peak shaving scenario, a 4-hour battery could be installed, equating to a 65 MW/260 megawatt-hour (MWh) BESS.
 If a longer-term outage were to occur, a longer duration battery would be needed (up to 715 MWh for a 24-hour outage), which would correspondingly increase the footprint area of the BESS facility (see Alternative BS-1C in Table 3-4).
 Alternatives BS-1D and BS-1E considered BESS sizing required to solve the P6 contingency associated with loss of both 230 kV transmission lines.
 These scenarios required almost double the amount of storage (120 MW), although 55 MW of the total storage needed could be located at Templeton Substation.
 If a long-term outage (e.g., 24 hours) were to occur, a longer duration battery (up to 12 hours, or 1440 MWh) would be required to mitigate the contingency (see Alternative BS-1E in Table 3-4).
+The modeling did not consider a potential outage lasting longer than 24 hours.
+Note: if BTM solar and storage resources were implemented/procured in tandem, this could reduce the amount of FTM storage needed under Alternative BS-1 (see Section 3.6.3 for further discussion).

 The storage requirements described for the alternatives in Table 3-4 could be met in a single BESS facility or by multiple BESS facilities.
 The BESS facilities could be connected directly to a substation (e.g., via a dedicated tie-line), connected to transmission circuits near the substation, or connected to distribution circuits near the substation.
-Figure 3-10 shows an example of how a single BESS could be connected to the transmission system at Paso Robles Substation.
-Figure 3-11 shows an example of how multiple BESSs could be interconnected with the Paso Robles Substation distribution system.
+Figure 3-1140 shows an example of how a single BESS could be connected to the transmission system at Paso Robles Substation.
+Figure 3-1241 shows an example of how multiple BESSs could be interconnected with the Paso Robles Substation distribution system.
 A combination of these two approaches could be possible.